lightning/bolts/04-onion-routing.md

      Inclusion of this field allows a node to both authenticate the information specified by the original sender and the paramaters of the HTLC forwarded, and ensure the original sender is using the current `cltv-expiry-delta` value.
+     If there is no next hop, `cltv-expiry-delta` is zero.
      If the values don't correspond, then the HTLC should be failed+rejected as this indicates the incoming node has tampered with the intended HTLC values, or the origin has an obsolete `cltv-expiry-delta` value.
+     The node MUST be consistent in responding to an unexpected `outgoing_cltv_value` whether it is the final hop or not, to avoid leaking that information.

 Nodes forwarding HTLC's MUST construct the outgoing HTLC as specified within